davettt/ai-prompt-manager/README.md

 - **Content preservation** - no AI modification of your prompt content
 - **Intelligent privacy analysis** - Claude suggests public/private based on content

-## Migration from V1
+## Migration from Previous Versions

-V2 is a fresh start designed for professional-grade prompts.
-The old v1 system focused on XML transformation and improvement workflows that proved problematic for complex prompts.
+This system is designed for professional-grade prompts with a focus on content preservation.
+Previous versions focused on XML transformation and improvement workflows that proved problematic for complex prompts.

-Key differences:
+Key improvements:
 - ❌ No more XML forcing or content modification
 - ❌ No more "improvement" workflows that lose content
 - ✅ Intelligent metadata extraction without content changes